An energy-resolved atomic scanning probe: Results

 where $\omega_\qp$ and $\mu$ are the hopping and \emph{relative} onsite frequencies, respectively (i.e., the trapping frequencies for a cold-atom system) and $\cid{i}$ ($\ci{i}$) are the creation (annihilation) operators of site $i$.
-The many-body Hamiltonian of $\qs$ is $H_\qs$ , and the contact Hamiltonian between $\qs$ and $\qp$ is $H_\qc$, which we also take to have hopping frequency $\omega_\qp$, thus giving a weak tunneling into a narrow band.
-Although not necessary, for simplicity, the probe is taken to be one dimensional.
+The many-body Hamiltonian of $\qs$ is $H_\qs$ , and the contact Hamiltonian between $\qs$ and $\qp$ is $H_\qc$, which we also take to have hopping frequency $\omega_\qp$, giving a weak tunneling into a narrow band.
+Although not necessary, for simplicity, the probe and systems are taken to be one dimensional.

-Optical lattices are ideal for implementing the scanning probe concept above.
-Independent manipulation of the lattices for the ground and excited (metastable) electronic configurations of atoms allows for the construction of the system and probe~\cite{prl-101-170504}.
-After $\qs$ and $\qp$ are loaded with ultracold atoms in different electronic configurations and in their independent lattice ground states, laser beam $\theta t$-pulses of duration $t$ and phase $\delta$ focused on sites $s$ and $p$ will activate the contact between $\qs$ and $\qp$: $H_\qc=\hbar\omega_\qp a^\dagger_p a_s + \text{h.c.}$ with $\omega_\qp=i\theta e^{i\delta}$.
+Ultracold atoms in dynamically generated optical lattices and tweezers are ideal for implementing the concept above.
+Independent manipulation of atoms in their ground and excited (metastable) electronic configurations allows for the construction of the system and probe~\cite{prl-101-170504}.
+Controllably overlapping the system, probe, and coupling light fields can be readily implemented with feedback-controlled tweezers and lattices generated by deformable micro-mirror devices and spatial light modulators~\cite{s-354-1021, s-354-1024}.
+After $\qs$ and $\qp$ are loaded with ultracold atoms in different electronic configurations and in their lattice ground states, laser beam $\theta t$-pulses of duration $t$ and phase $\delta$ focused on sites $s$ and $p$ will activate the contact between $\qs$ and $\qp$: $H_\qc=\hbar\omega_\qp' a^\dagger_p a_s + \text{h.c.}$ with $\omega_\qp'=i\theta e^{i\delta}$.
+In principle, $\omega_\qp'$ can be tuned, but in the following analysis we take $\omega_\qp'=\omega_\qp$ for simplicity.
 The composite system then evolves, giving rise to the current $I$, which yields the LDOS at frequency $\mu$ according to Eq.~\eqref{eq:propcurr}.
 The measurement is repeated for each $\mu$ of interest.
-Furthermore, the system could be probed at multiple contact points, repeatedly, and using several probes (see Appendix~\ref{sec:realize}).
+Furthermore, the system could be probed at multiple contact points, repeatedly, and using several probes .
+The detection of the tunneling current can be achieved by monitoring the particle density in the probe~\cite{PhysRevLett.120.103201}, whose time derivative is the particle current exchanged between the system and the probe.